tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 ### Instructor Notes

-* Slack out the [imblearn Installation Guide](../../11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md).
-Tell students to complete the installation and verify it with a TA before the end of the next class.
+* Slack out the [imblearn Installation Guide](../../11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md) and ask students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

-* Today's class is the most challenging in this unit.
+* Today's class is the most challenging of the unit.
 Starting with the concept of stationarity, students will build on previous skills and ideas as they progress through the day.
-Some of these ideas are counterintuitive.
-However, they will gain repeated exposure to them from one activity to the next.
-A major goal for today's class, then, is for students to gain confidence through the process of working through fairly challenging material through multiple exposures.
+While some ideas will seem counterintuitive, students will be exposed to them in multiple activities.
+A major goal for today's class is for students to gain confidence by working through this fairly challenging material via repeated exposures.

 * Be mindful that because each activity is a pre-requisite for the next, today's class may call for greater patience from both instructor and students.
 Do not rush through activities, and take the time to explain the core concepts and techniques in detail if necessary.

-* While it is likely that some students may not fully grasp all of today's material by the end of class, the payoff will be on day 3, when your students will have a chance to create predictive models from start to end.
+* While it is likely that some students may not fully grasp all of today's material by the end of class, the payoff will be on Day 3, when students will have a chance to create predictive models from start to end.

 ### Sample Class Video (Highly Recommended)